-During 2014 a variety of strategies were implemented and refined in an attempt to support students to achieve their best:
+During 2015 a variety of strategies were implemented and refined in an attempt to support students to achieve their best:

-- Students of Years 11 and 12 attended an HSC Study Skills and Time Management seminar in which strategies were presented to help students better prepare for the HSC. - The Head of Senior School and Dean of Studies explained the assessment, examination and scaling process to parents and students in Years 11 and 12 early in 2014. - Students were able to apply for a Study Coach to work closely with them, helping motivate them, assisting them with time management and study strategies for tests and examinations.
-37 students (48% of the year group) has a study coach.
-In 2013 there were 20 students (27% of the year group) with a study coach.
-Students who worked with a study coach gained an average ATAR of 82.7.
-This was slightly higher than those who had a study coach in 2013 (ATAR of 81).
-Students who did not have a study coach attained an average ATAR of 69.60 which was higher than 2013 (ATAR 68.6).
-It is evident that the study coaching programme is highly beneficial to students. - Students were provided with additional time to focus on their studies as well as a range of study skills and strategies to help them with their examinations.
+Students of Years 11 and 12 attended an HSC Study Skills and Time Management seminar in which strategies were presented to help students better prepare for the HSC.

+The Head of Senior School and Dean of Studies explained the assessment, examination and scaling process to parents and students in Years 11 and 12 early in 2015.

+Students were able to apply for a Study Coach to work closely with them, helping motivate them, assisting them with time management and study strategies for tests and examinations.
+40 students (50% of the year group) had a study coach.
+In 2014 there were 37 students (48% of the year group) with a study coach.
+Students who worked with a study coach gained an average ATAR of 80.2.
+This was slightly lower than those who had a study coach in 2014 (ATAR of 82); however more students were involved.
+Students who did not have a study coach attained an average ATAR of 71.20.
+It is evident that the study coaching programme is highly beneficial to students.

+Students were provided with additional time to focus on their studies as well as a range of study skills and strategies to help them with their examinations.
 In Autumn Term, students who did not wish to pursue representative sport were able to attend various subject-based tutorials offered on a rotational basis by their Year 12 teachers or participate in private study in the School Library.
 Comments by students indicated that the time for additional study and having tutorials was valuable.
-Students completing practical subjects also benefited from having increased time to work on their major projects with teacher support. - Motivational speakers and experts in time management and study skills provided students with a wide range of useful strategies prior to their Trial examinations. - An HSC study camp (Champ Camp) was placed in the first week of the student vacation period leading up to the HSC.
-Students worked for 10 hours each day.
+Students completing practical subjects also benefited from having increased time to work on their major projects with teacher support.

+Motivational speakers and experts in time management and study skills provided students with a wide range of useful strategies prior to their Trial examinations.

+An HSC study camp (Champ Camp) was placed in the first week of the student vacation period leading up to the HSC.
+Students worked for I0 hours each day.
 This gave them an excellent foundation for the following 2.5 weeks before their examinations and many students continued to use the Library facility in the lead-up to the HSC.
-Teachers made themselves available to Year 12 students during their HSC examination period for one-on-one and small group tutoring as needed. - An after school three-hour Senior Study Support Programme was offered to students twice a week.
+Teachers made themselves available to Year I2 students during their HSC examination period for one-on-one and small group tutoring as needed.

+An after school three-hour Senior Study Support Programme was offered to students twice a week.
 This was beneficial to those students who attended.
 Interviewing of students by the Headmaster and Dean of Studies in Autumn and Winter Terms also provided timely intervention and encouragement to those who needed it.
 In addition, the Head of Senior School attended to the individual needs of many HSC students on both pastoral and academic matters.
 In practice, this has meant that opportunities to improve study skills, essay writing skills and analyse tertiary options has been available to students to a greater level, enabling students to capture a vision for their future and work towards it accordingly.